 However one since the RSSI signal is PWM, a digital form, you need a low pass filter to convert it into analogue voltage level.
 I didn’t use one and just connect them directly, it works, but the RSSI data is pretty inaccurate I must say.
 It changes very infrequently, and basically only jumps between 0 and 100.

-Apart from getting this info from the telemetry port, I also recently found another way of getting RSSI value, which is more accurate, you can even get rid of that RSSI output wire.
+Apart from getting this info from the telemetry port, I also recently found another way of getting RSSI value, which is more accurate, and no additional wire and soldering.
 If you are running PPM, and has a spare channel, you can assign this channel RSSI and send it back to your RX.
 Then you can configure your Cleanflight to recognise this channel as RSSI value.
 Finally you can setup the MinimOSD to get RSSI reading from Cleanflight, and display it.

 Configuration on Taranis – RSSI value in PPM Channel